2024 Hamilton Tiger-Cats season

-The 2024 Hamilton Tiger-Cats season was the 66th season for the team in the Canadian Football League and their 74th overall.
+The 2024 Hamilton Tiger-Cats season was the 66th season for the team in the Canadian Football League (CFL) and their 74th overall.
 The Tiger-Cats failed to qualify for the playoffs when the Toronto Argonauts clinched the final spot in the East on October 11.

 The 2024 CFL season was the first season under head coach Scott Milanovich and the first under general manager Ed Hervey.
 The team's former head coach, Orlondo Steinauer, continued as the president of football operations, which was his third season in that role.

-The Hamilton Tiger-Cats drew an average home attendance of 22,001 in 2024.
+The Tiger-Cats drew an average home attendance of 22,001 in 2024.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2024 CFL Global Draft took place on April 30, 2024.
+The 2024 CFL global draft took place on April 30, 2024.
 The Tiger-Cats had two picks in the draft, selecting fifth in each round.